-- a. in the event where no alternative exam method is reasonably possible, online surveillance or online proctoring can be used8. - b. the retention period of the data is 30 days unless the examination board decides that the data needs to be maintained longer for a fraud investigation. - 9) Results of exams, tests or components of tests have to be announced to the students, in any case via Osiris or via the Grade Centre of Canvas.
-SIS is used for the registration of grades.
+- 6) These further rules and conditions must comply with the General Data Protection Regulation (GDPR), the Data Protection Impact Assessment (DPIA) on proctoring and the EER. - 7) Pursuant to Articles 12-14 of the GDPR, students must be informed before the use of online surveillance or online proctoring about the processing of their personal data. - 8) Pursuant the DPIA - a. in the event where no alternative exam method is reasonably possible, online surveillance or online proctoring can be used8. - b. the retention period of the data is 30 days unless the examination board decides that the data needs to be maintained longer for a fraud investigation. - 9) Results of exams, tests or components of tests have to be announced to the students, in any case via Osiris or via the Grade Centre of Canvas.
+The SIS is used for the registration of grades.
 Rights can only be derived from exam and test results that have been published via Osiris. - 10) Test results are expressed in a grade with one decimal from 1.0 to 10.0 or in a Pass/Fail - 11) Exam results of all study units are expressed in half grades from 1.0 up to and including 5.0 and from 6.0 up to and including 10.0 whereby: - c.
 Grades will only be rounded in the last phase of the assessment of the study unit.